Saucony Xodus Ultra review

 Who should buy the Saucony Xodus Ultra

-Apparent through its name, the Saucony Xodus Ultra is an ultra trail racer that's the perfect go-to for runners who want a:
+Apparent through its name, the Saucony Xodus Ultra is an ultra trail racer that's perfect for runners who want a:

 - responsive and stable ride over technical terrains